dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 ## Extra zones

 Each of [our plans](https://dnsimple.com/pricing) include DNS management for five (5) domains/zones.
-Each extra domain in excess of this will incur an additional charge, depending on your plan:
+Each domain in excess of this will incur an additional charge, depending on your plan:

 - Personal plan ($0.50 per month)
 - Professional plan ($2.00 per month)